chrisbarrett/whippet/Readme.md

 - statically typed
 - strictly evaluated
 - uses System F with row polymorphism as the core calculus
-- compiles to Emacs Lisp (or possible lapcode).
+- compiles to Emacs Lisp (or possibly lapcode).

 Current status: